-Removal of the contaminated sediments and placement of clean backfill material will achieve remediation goals.
+Removal of the contaminated sediments and placement of clean backfill material will achieve remediation goals and allow for residential use at the site.

-Reduction of Toxicity, Mobility, or Volume addresses the anticipated performance of treatment technologies employed in the remedy.
+• Reduction of Toxicity, Mobility, or Volume addresses the anticipated performance of treatment technologies employed in the remedy.